RichardThomas215/REST-API-Practice/README.md

 # REST-API-Practice
-Linkedin Learnig course on developing REST API's with Nodejs, Express and MongoDB.
+REST API following a Linkedin Learnig course on developing REST API's with Nodejs, Express and MongoDB.